 The Pfizer vaccine for ages 6m to 4y will consist of 3 doses, with at least 3 weeks separating dose 1 & 2 and 8 weeks separating dose 2 & 3.
 Dose 3 will be the bivalent vaccine.

 The bivalent COVID booster is recommended for ages 5 and up, at least 2 months after the 2nd or 3rd dose of the original vaccine.

-Typical side effects include injection site pain, fatigue, headache, joint/muscle aches, and chills.
+Typical side effects are mild and can include fever, injection site pain, fatigue, headache, joint/muscle aches, and chills.

 We will bill your insurance where appropriate, but the vaccine is available at no cost to you or your children.

 If you have questions about the vaccine, consider speaking with one of our phone nurses or messaging your child's doctor over the portal.

 For detailed answers to questions, see also these useful links: